- 3rd Edition home

-Welcome to the website for Bioinformatics and Functional Genomics (2nd edition, Wiley-Blackwell, 2009).
-This site features a complete bioinformatics teaching curriculum: powerpoints for an entire course taught at the Johns Hopkins School of Medicine, and web site links organized by chapter in the new textbook, Bioinformatics and Functional Genomics.
-A separate resource (at the Wiley Higher Education site) is available to instructors, providing detailed solutions to problems.
+Welcome to the website for Bioinformatics and Functional Genomics (3rd edition, Wiley-Blackwell, 2015).
+This site features a complete bioinformatics teaching curriculum: PowerPoints for an entire course taught at the Johns Hopkins School of Medicine, and web site links organized by chapter in the new textbook, Bioinformatics and Functional Genomics.
+A separate resource (at the Wiley Higher Education site) is available to instructors.

 Features of the textbook

-Each chapter of the textbook refers to web documents that you can find on this site.
+This site includes Web Documents and WebLinks that are referred to in each chapter.
 For example, Chapter 7 describes how phylogenetic trees are made.
-You can use the web documents to obtain the raw sequence data that go into making a particular tree, and to see the outputs from a variety of software packages that produce phylogenetic trees.
+You can use the Web Documents to obtain the raw sequence data that go into making a particular tree, and to see the outputs from a variety of software packages that produce phylogenetic trees.
 Additionally I provide PowerPoints that teachers may use and modify (for teaching purposes only).
 In some cases there are audiovisual files from lectures at Johns Hopkins.